-In order to determine the ideal ingredients to be used in our cosmeceutical range to help nourish the skin we first need to consider the components of the skin and then attempt to mimic the same composition.
+In order to determine the ideal ingredients to be used in Dermidenticals cosmeceutical range to help nourish the skin they first need to consider the components of the skin and then attempt to mimic the same composition.
 The skin is composed of an outer layer known as the epidermis which is composed of keratinocyte cells which serves as a protective barrier in combination with several lipids (fats) which include ceramides, cholesterol and fatty acids.
 The outermost layer of the epidermis known as the stratum corneum contains natural moisturizing factor (NMF).
 It is a complex mixture of water soluble compounds, such as amino acids, organic acids, urea, and inorganic ions.
 This NMF makes up about 10% of the stratum corneum.
 And the major components of this NMF is sodium lactate, urea, and pyrrolidone carboxylic acid (or sodium PCA).

 Underneath the epidermis lies the dermis layer which is composed mainly of collagen, elastin and what is called ground substance which is composed mainly of hyaluronic acid and chondroitin.
 Sebaceous glands within these skin layers secrete sebum onto the skin which forms the majority of lipids that cover the skin.

 The composition of sebum is approximately 45% triglycerides, 25% wax esters, 12% squalene, 10% fatty acids and 4% cholesterol while the compsition of the epidermis is 30-35% fatty acids (with the majority being oleic acid, palmitic acid, linoleic acid and stearic acid), 30-35% ceramides and 30-35% cholesterol.
 Phosphatidylcholine is the major constituent of all cell membranes so is another important lipid found in skin cells.